Nationwide Lifetime Interest Only Mortgages

 Diversify Investments

-To mitigate the risks associated with Nationwide’s Lifetime Interest Only Mortgage, one strategy is to diversify your investments.
-This means investing in a variety of assets such as stocks, bonds, property, and cash.
+Diversifying your investments is one strategy to mitigate the risks associated with Nationwide’s Lifetime Interest Only Mortgage.
+This means investing in various assets such as stocks, bonds, property, and cash.

-For example, if you invest all of your money into a single stock or property and it takes a hit in value, then potentially all of your investment could be lost.
+For example, if you invest all of your money into a single stock or property and it takes a hit in value, all of your investment could be lost.

 Get Professional Advice

-It’s always a good idea to seek professional advice before taking out any mortgage, especially if you’re retired and considering a lifetime interest only mortgage.
-A financial adviser who specialises in equity release can help you understand the risks and benefits of this type of borrowing, as well as alternatives like downsizing or releasing equity.
+It’s always a good idea to seek professional advice before taking out any mortgage, especially if you’re retired and considering a lifetime interest-only mortgage.
+A financial adviser specialising in equity release can help you understand the risks and benefits of this type of borrowing and alternatives like downsizing or releasing equity.

-Expert advice is particularly important if your circumstances are complex – for example, if you have dependents who may want to inherit your property or other assets that could affect how much equity you can release.
+Expert advice is essential if your circumstances are complex – for example if you have dependents who may want to inherit your property or other assets that could affect how much equity you can release.

 It’s also worth noting that not all lenders offer interest-only lifetime mortgages, so it pays to shop around with an expert on hand.